etlapa/crud-angular11/README.md

             ]
 Step 6 — Creating an Angular 10 CRUD Service
 	Altough the services create/update work with 'any' as parameter, an interface (IProduct) and a class (Product) were added to avoid the use of 'raw' data
+Step 7 — Implementing the Angular 10 CRUD Components.
+This step was split as shown below:
+	a) Creating a New Product Component